gsinclair/whitestone/doc/attest.markdown

 equality, matches, kind\_of, ...) and colourful output on the terminal.

-It is worth examining the [Dfect][] documentation as all of its general principles apply to Attest, and some of them will not be thoroughly documented herein.
+It is worth examining the [Dfect][] documentation as all of its general principles apply to Attest, and some of them may not be thoroughly documented herein.

 [Dfect]: http://snk.tuxfamily.org/lib/dfect/